Expertise

 I have a BA in Political Science and Economics from Rutgers University and an MA in International Relations from Yale University.
 I received my PhD in anthropology from the University of Chicago in December 2010.
 In 2011-2012, I was a postdoctoral fellow at Columbia University’s Harriman Institute.

-My teaching interests include globalization, linguistic anthropology, political anthropology, youth, popular culture, and urban anthropology, as well as anthropology of the EU and post-Soviet politics and societies.
+My current research project focuses on language politics and socio-linguistic identities in Lithuania in the context of the Russia-Ukraine War.
+My teaching interests include transnationalism, linguistic anthropology, political anthropology, youth, popular culture, and urban anthropology, as well as anthropology of the EU and post-Soviet politics and societies.